Aggregating coordinate-based locations values

 The most common way to position markers is by geocoding.
 Then you can aggregate values by moving up one level in the specified geographic hierarchy.
 For example, if the columns you use for geocoding are Country > City, you simply remove the "City" column to get a marker representing the aggregated value for all the cities in each country.

 Assume you wish to compare the average price of houses with a sea view, to houses without.
-Geocoding is not an option, since no column contains geographic names.
+Geocoding is not an option, because no column contains geographic names.